Economy of Ukraine

-The economy of Ukraine is a developing social market economy.
-It possesses many of the components of a major European economy, such as rich farmlands, a well-developed industrial base, highly-trained labour, and a good education system.
-Ukraine has large mineral deposits across its landmass.
+Ukraine has a developing social market economy.
+It possesses many of the components of a major European economy, such as rich farmlands, a well-developed industrial base, highly-trained labour, and a well-funded education system.
+It has large mineral deposits across its landmass.
+Ukraine remains one of the poorest countries in Europe, which some have attributed to high corruption levels and the slow pace of economic liberalisation and institutional reform.